IntellectualPlayspace/OpenForge/README.md

 ### Community-Driven Maintenance
 - The maintenance and organization of the space are managed collectively by the community, rather than by paid staff or a central authority.
 This collective responsibility is a key feature of self-managed spaces.

+### True Freedom

+OpenForge operates on a model that prioritizes community autonomy and a non-commercial atmosphere, so it does not function as a "billboard" for companies.
+The space is intentionally designed to be free of corporate influence, and it relies on donations from individuals and occasional grants rather than commercial sponsorships.
+This approach aligns with OpenForge's principles of radical inclusivity, do-ocracy, and mutual respect, ensuring that the space remains open and accessible to everyone, without the pressure or influence of corporate advertising.

 ## Key Features

 ### Open Access